$\ell_1$-penalized Multinomial Regression: Estimation, inference, and prediction, with an application to risk factor identification for different dementia subtypes: Numerical studies

 \section{Numerical studies}

-We have presented partial results of the application of $\ell_1$-penalized multinomial regression on the NACC data set in Section \ref{subsec: intro example}.
+We have presented partial results of the application of $\ell_1$-penalized multinomial regression on the NACC dataset in Section \ref{subsec: intro example}.
 In this section, we explore the approach under different simulation settings and discuss the remaining real-data results.
 Our focus will be on statistical inference, for example, confidence interval (CI) construction and hypothesis testing.

 Under each model, we will first compare the estimation error of our contrast-based parameterization and the over-parameterization approach \citep{friedman2010regularization} on the sparse contrast coefficients.
-Then we will compare the CIs produced by the debiased-Lasso method with the CIs produced by the vector bootstrap method \citep{sartori2011penalized} in terms of the coverage probability and length.
+Then, we will compare the misclassification error rates of the contrast-based $\ell_1$-penalized multinomial regression and other benchmark methods, including Support Vector Machines (SVMs), Linear Discriminant Analysis (LDA), Random Forests, and $k$-Nearest Neighbors ($k$NN).
+We fit SVMs with RBF kernel and run $k$NN with the number of neighbors $k = \lfloor\sqrt{n}\rfloor$, i.e., the largest integer that is smaller than or equal to $\sqrt{n}$.
+We will also compare the CIs produced by the debiased-Lasso method with the CIs produced by the vector bootstrap method \citep{sartori2011penalized} in terms of coverage probability and length.
 In addition, we will compare the debiased-Lasso method with the vector bootstrap method in individual testing by the type-I error rate and the power.
 Finally, we adjust the $p$-values produced by the debiased-Lasso with a Bonferroni correction and compare the method with the multiple splitting approach \citep{meinshausen2009p}, for multiple testing.
-We will describe the evaluation metrics we use in detail, including average coverage probability, type-I error rate, and familywise error rate (FWER), in Section \ref{subsubsec: numerical model 1} for Model $1$.
-For Models $2$-$4$, we only state the main findings, and the details of these metrics are omitted.
+We will describe the evaluation metrics used in detail, including average coverage probability, type-I error rate, and family-wise error rate (FWER), in Section \ref{subsubsec: numerical model 1} for Model $1$.
+For Models $2$-$8$, we only state the main findings, and the details of these metrics are omitted.
+Due to space constraints, we only display the results of Models 1-4 in the main text, and leave the results of Models 5-8 to Section \ref{subsec: additioal simulation appendix} of the appendix.